 Optional – 1 tsp smoked paprika, 1 tsp crushed chilli flakes

-Roughly chop the onion or shallots and then put into a food processor to finely chop (or finely chop by hand)
+Roughly chop the onion, carrot and celery and then put into a food processor to finely chop (or finely chop by hand)

 Gently heat the olive oil in a frying pan.

-Add the onion or shallots and gently fry for 5-10 minutes until coloured.
+Add the vegetables and gently fry for 5-10 minutes until coloured.

 Crush in the garlic clove and herbs and fry for a couple more minutes.
 Add a couple of glugs of red wine, the chopped tomatoes, and tomato puree.